Same District, Different Neighborhoods: Brentwood and Wooten

 I have spent a good amount of time in this part of town, and Brentwood Elementary is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.

-Wooten Elementary: 272 Students and a F Rating
+Wooten Elementary: 236 Students and an F Rating

 Wooten Elementary School is one of Austin ISD’s most community-connected campuses, anchoring a cluster of North Austin neighborhoods that buyers have prized for decades.
 The attendance zone takes in beloved spots like Crestview, Wooten Terrace, and Allandale North, each known for mature trees, mid-century architecture, and genuine neighborhood pride.

-Wooten Elementary earned a F (49/100) on its 2025 TEA accountability rating.
+Wooten Elementary earned an F on its 2025 TEA accountability rating.
 That is below where most buyers would like to see it, and I will not sugarcoat that.
 But TEA scores are one lens, and the campus has aspects that do not show up in a spreadsheet.

-Students at Wooten Elementary feed into Burnet Middle School and then McCallum High School.
-That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.
+Students at Wooten Elementary feed into Burnet Middle School and then Navarro Early College High School.
+That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory, and Navarro ECHS offers students the opportunity to earn college credit and an associate degree.

 Buyers sometimes overlook campuses with lower TEA scores, but there is usually more to the story.
 If you are looking at homes in this zone, I would recommend visiting the campus and talking to people in the neighborhood before drawing conclusions from a number alone.